Internet Explorer 11 (IE11) is not supported. For the best experience please open using Chrome, Firefox, Safari or MS Edge

 People also ask

 A charity that has been granted a charitable tax exemption (CHY number) by the Revenue Commissioners receives exemptions from certain taxes.
-There is no longer a public list of organisations holding a CHY number.
-Therefore, a request must be made to the Revenue Commissioners to confirm if a charity is tax exempt. |
+A list of those charities who have been granted this exemption is available on the Revenue Commissioners website.

 A charitable tax exemption grants a charity an exemption from the following taxes: